isomarcte/play2jsonexamples/README.md

 out via the `sbt` and the scala interpreter.

 To try out the examples you need to have `sbt` installed.
-For information on how to install click here -> [sbt][sbt].
+For information on how to install it, click here -> [sbt][sbt].

-Assuming that you have `sbt` installed, you get started playing with the examples by running his command in the top level folder.
+Assuming that you have `sbt` installed, you can get started playing with the examples by running his command in the top level folder.

     $ sbt console